Berlime/alterego2/content/posts/custom-fonts.md

 Go to this [blogpost](https://www.altmann.de/en/blog-en/code-snippet-custom-fonts/) of his, scroll down and you will find a source code.

-Copy the code and save it as `custom-fonts.php` then upload into the plug-ins folder.
+Create a folder, Copy the code and save it as `custom-fonts.php` then upload into the plug-in folder you created.
 Then, when you activate it, it will do it's magic.

 ## 2. Download Fonts